I Took a Pill in Ibiza: Critical reception

-Live performances

-Mike Posner performs the song live in the style of SeeB's remix, but with a live band and adding the third verse on vocals and guitar only.
-He has performed the song on a number of talk shows including The Tonight Show Starring Jimmy Fallon and The Ellen DeGeneres Show.
-In his rendition on the talk show Conan, he brought in a 10-piece string orchestra and 4 backing vocalists, and he introduced a new intro and final verse to the song, the latter of which talked about Posner's father having cancer.
-He also performed an acoustic version on Elvis Duran and the Morning Show at the Elvis Duran Performing Arts Center.

-English singer Tom Odell performed a cover of the song on BBC Radio 1's Live Lounge, which received very good feedback from fans and critics.

 Controversy

-In April 2016, it was reported that tourism officials in Ibiza (Spain) were "annoyed" by the song as they felt it contributed to Ibiza's reputation for drug-related debauchery due to lyrics in the song such as "I took a pill in Ibiza" and "You don't want to be high like me".
+In April 2016, it was reported that tourism officials in Ibiza, Spain were "annoyed" by the song as they felt it contributed to Ibiza's reputation for drug-related debauchery due to lyrics in the song such as "I took a pill in Ibiza" and "You don't want to be high like me".
 The island's tourism director, Vicent Ferrer, stated, "We have invited the author of this song to discover Ibiza because we have much more to offer besides the nightlife which is known worldwide," and noted that the island had been "typecast" due to its reputation for nightlife and as a partying destination.

 Music videos

 The music video for the SeeB remix was launched first, via Posner's YouTube Vevo account, on February 26, 2016.
 It features Posner taking an unknown pill which transforms his face into a smiling papier-mâchéd mask representing himself.
 Posner spends the video becoming increasingly intoxicated as he mingles with girls and male friends at a crowded nightclub, before ending with Posner, back to his normal self, staring in silence at the reflection in a mirror of his empty papier-mâché form.
-As of October 2022, this music video has received over 1.5 billion views on YouTube.

 The music video for the original version was released on March 15, 2016.
 The black-and-white video features Posner standing silently with sheets of paper depicting lyrics of the song in a style similar to Bob Dylan's 1965 electric folk song, "Subterranean Homesick Blues".
 The music video was shot in Bateman's Buildings in London, an alleyway to the south of Soho Square Gardens, just off Oxford Street.
-As of October 2022, this music video has received over 43.5 million views on YouTube.
+As of May 2023, this music video has received over 44 million views on YouTube.

-Cover version
+Cover versions

-Country music singer Eric Paslay covered the song on his 2020 album Nice Guy.
+In 2016, British Jazz musician Jamie Cullum published a piano/bass/drums version of the Seeb remix as the sixth entry in his pop covers project The Song Society.
+According to Cullum, the trio learnt and recorded the song live "within 20 minutes", taking it "somewhere between the original acoustic version and the Seeb remix".